jkim393/rshell/README.md

 We have run this program through rigorous tests of : single command, multiple commands, and comment parsing.

 BUT, we have come across a few bug worth of consideration.
+The first bug that must be considered is char* and using cstring functions can be seen as outdated and has reacted weirdly

 ## Contributors